opencomputeproject/ocp-spec-tools/INSTALL_WINDOWS.md

 ## Install Docker

+There are two options to install Docker: via Docker Desktop, or manually installing the daemon.

+### Installing via Docker Desktop

 1. On the Windows desktop, open the Microsoft Store app
 2. In the app, search for "docker"
 3. Install "Docker Desktop"
     - A license for Docker Desktop may need to be obtained.

+### Manually installing the Docker daemon

 In lieu of Docker Desktop, the Docker daemon can be manually installed, by running these commands: